Rok in Copenhagen Nyhavn waterfront featuring historic houses and canal

 The capital of Denmark received us with rain, clouds and cold weather.
 Constant November soft rain with light raindrops that almost float in the air and gently fall, never turned into a real downpour.
 Covered in raincoats and accompanied with umbrellas, we explored the center of Copenhagen and the main attractions from outside.

-From stunning royal palaces and picturesque canals to trendy neighborhoods and world-class museums, Copenhagen has a lot to offer for being a rather small city with population of 600,000.
+From stunning royal palaces and picturesque canals to trendy neighborhoods and some world-class museums, Copenhagen has a lot to offer for being a rather small city with population of 600,000.

 … and The Little Mermaid

 The iconic statue, symbolizing the city, The Little Mermaid, was inspired by Hans Christian Andersen’s famous fairy tale.
 It talks about a mermaid who gives up everything to be united with a young, handsome prince, on land.
-The 1.25 meters tall sculpture is displayed on a rock by the waterside at the Langelinie promenade.
-The statue was decapitated on many occasions as well as being poured by paint as a sign of vandalism.

-Copenhagen’s largest shopping area is centered around Strøget, in the heart of the city, stretched for over a kilometer from City Hall Square to Kongens Nytorv.
+Copenhagen’s largest shopping area centers around Strøget in the heart of the city.
+It stretches over a kilometer from City Hall Square to Kongens Nytorv.
 It features budget chains of clothes stores, designer brands, souvenir shops and more.
-Street performers and Lego store called much more the attention of my kids then the City Hall Square, Hall Tower or Church of Our Lady.

-Photo Gallery
+Denmark Travel Photo Gallery